 Why choose this course

-The University of Surrey is one of the UK's leading universities for Spanish, with our courses ranked 3rd by the Guardian University Guide 2019 and our Iberian language courses have been ranked top 5 in the UK by The Times and The Sunday Times Good University Guide 2019.
+The University of Surrey is one of the UK’s leading universities for Spanish, with our courses ranked in the top 10 by the Guardian University Guide 2020.
+Our Iberian language courses have also been ranked 3rd in the UK by The Times and The Sunday Times Good University Guide 2020.

-Our BSc Business Management and Spanish course develops your language skills and understanding of key business principles to develop the linguistic competence and business confidence to excel in the professional and academic world.
+Our BSc Business Management and Spanish course will develop your language skills and understanding of core business principles, so you have the linguistic competence and business confidence to excel in the professional and academic world.

 What you will study